 Terrace Hill Historic Site

 Step back into 19th-century Des Moines with a visit to the Terrace Hill Historic Site.
 The 18,000-square-foot historic house was built 1869 as a private home.
 Today, Terrace Hill is the official residence of Iowa’s Governor and has been designated as a National Historic Landmark.

 Terrace Hill Historic Site offers a look at the stunning Second Empire architectural style.
 The home’s design features the style’s characteristic mansard roofs and elaborate ornamentation.

 Terrace Hill is open for guided tours between March and December.
-Tours are by reservation only, from Tuesdays to Sunday at 10:30 am and 12:00 pm.
+Tours are by reservation only, from Tuesdays to Sundays at 10:30 am and 12:00 pm.